jclocks/AIArt/README.md

 ## main.py
 If you have updated `ArtEventHandler's` constructor with new arguments, you need to update the initialization of `ArtEventHandler` in the function `start_art_generator` found in `main.py`.

-# Build the control box
-To get a nice looking installation with as few visible cables as possible, a control box was built to encapsulate the Nvidia computer, power adapters, Samsung One Connect box etc.

 ## Hand-cut parts
 The control box was build using 12mm (0.472") MDF.
 A vertical panel saw was used to cut down the MDF into smaller pieces.
 A table saw was used to cut out the final pieces.